bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 small lobster.
                Some spawn.
-               1Ω†oz. of butter.
+               1Ì†Øz. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               Ω gill of cream.
+               Ì†ßill of cream.
                A few drops of lemon juice.
                Pepper and salt.